AlecAivazis/bwl/razorgore.md

 <img src="/images/razorgore-position.png" width="300px"/>

+Note, in this photo.
+A large majority of the ranged DPS are making a mistake.
+They should be more tightly grouped on the yellow star.
+In this video, many of the people far out on the right get hit by the fireballs.
+Don't be them.

 During this time, Razorgore will conflagerate just like Drakkisath in UBRS.
 Unforunately Razorgore is immune to taunt so whoever is next on threat will get hit.
 This means that DPS has to be very careful about their threat and make sure that the Off-Tank is second.
 If they are unable to generate